Sne4kers/nautok/README.md

 ```
 <type> <question> <number of right answers> <total number of answers> [right answer 1] [right answer 2] ... [right answer <last>] [wrong answer 1] [wrong answer 2] ...
 ```
+Each question should be in exactly one line.

 #### Type
 There can be 2 types:
 - "multi" used for multiple choice multi select questions.